Category: Pies & Tarts

 Strawberry Fields Forever-Strawberry Pie Now

-Tasked with dessert for Easter dinner at my brother’s this year, I pondered on what to bring.
-Inspiration hit at my local farmer’s market when I spied the baskets of luscious, red, ripe strawberries.
+Tasked with dessert for Easter dinner at my brother’s this year, I pondered what to bring.
+Inspiration hit at my local farmer’s market when I spied the baskets of luscious, red, ripe strawberries at the P&K Stand.

-It’s PIE TIME
+It’s PIE TIME, BABY

-I conjured up an image in my head, fresh sweet ripe strawberries piled in a crispy buttery crust and topped with a dollop of whipped cream.
-This perfectly describes Rose Levy Beranbaum’s strawberry pie recipe. .
+An image popped up in my head, fresh sweet ripe strawberries piled in a crispy buttery crust and topped with a dollop of whipped cream.
+This perfectly describes Rose Levy Beranbaum’s Strawberry Pie recipe.
 I own as many of her cookbooks as I do Dorie Greenspan’s and that’s saying a lot, both are baking gurus extraordinaire.
-Rose’s recipes are organized, reliable, easy to follow, and best of all delicious.
+Rose’s recipes are organized, reliable, easy to follow, and delicious.
 First, the ingredients are listed by volume measurements and weights (ounces and grams, how great is that?) in all her books and then formatted in tables.
 In addition, each recipe has pointers for success, helpful hints, and a Harold McGee/ Alton Brown-like blurb on understanding the recipe.
-My favorites include Rose’s Christmas Cookies, Cake Bible, and her more recent book The Baking Bible.
+My favorites include Rose’s Christmas Cookies, Cake Bible, and her recent book The Baking Bible.

 Her Glazed Strawberry Pie recipe is from The Pie and Pastry Bible.
 In addition to being delish, it is super easy to make.
 The strawberries are the star of this pie so make sure your berries are ripe and sweet.
-Start by slicing the strawberries in half then make the glaze.
+Start by slicing the strawberries in half and then making the glaze.
 The glaze calls for sugar, cornstarch as the thickener, and cranberry-raspberry frozen concentrate.
 Yep, frozen fruit juice concentrate.
 Finally, fold the strawberries in the glaze and pour them into a pre-baked crust.

 It’s all about the crust and filling, uh-huh